A distributed ADMM-like method for resource sharing over time-varying networks: A Distributed Algorithm for Time-varying Network Topology

-} Thus, PDA iterations in~\eqref{eq:pock-pd-3}, for solving the saddle-point formulation, $\min_{\bxi,\bw}\max_{\by\in\mathcal{B}}\cL(\bxi,\bw,\by)$, of the distributed resource allocation problem in \eqref{eq:central_problem}, can be computed inexactly, but in \emph{decentralized} way for a time-varying connectivity network $\{\cG^t\}_{t\geq 0}$ provided that $\cR^k$ satisfying Assumption~\ref{assump:approximate-average} exists for $\{\cG^t\}_{t\geq 0}$.
-We call this inexact version of PDA as Algorithm~DPDA-D and the node-specific computations of DPDA-D are displayed in Fig.~\ref{alg:PDDual} below. {Indeed, the iterate sequence $\{\bxi^k,\bv^k,\by^k\}_{k\geq 0}$ generated by Algorithm~DPDA-D displayed in Fig.~\ref{alg:PDDual} is the same sequence generated by the recursion in \eqref{eq:inexact-rule-dual}, \eqref{eq:pock-pd-3-xi}, and \eqref{eq:pock-pd-3-y}.
-As emphasized previously, the sequence $\{\bw^k\}_{k\geq 0}$ will not be explicitly computed, instead we will use it in the analysis of the inexact algorithm.}

-Next, under various assumptions on time-varying network $\{\cG^t\}_{t\geq 0}$ we discuss the existence of inexact average operators $\cR^k$ satisfying Assumption~\ref{assump:approximate-average}.
+Consider the $k$-th iteration of PDA as shown in \eqref{eq:pock-pd-3}.
+Instead of setting $\bv^{k+1}$ to $\bw^{k+1}$ as in \eqref{eq:pock-pd-v_exact}, we propose approximating $\bw^{k+1}$ using the inexact averaging operator $\cR^k(\cdot)=[\cR_i^k(\cdot)]_{i\in\cN}$ of Assumption~\ref{assump:approximate-average} and set $\bv^{k+1}$ to this approximation.
+This way, we can skip \eqref{eq:pock-pd-3-v} step and avoid explicitly computing $\bw^{k+1}$ as in \eqref{eq:exact-w-computation} which requires using the exact averaging to compute $\mathcal{P}_{\Ct}(\cdot)$.
+More precisely, to obtain an \emph{inexact} variant of \eqref{eq:pock-pd-3}, we replace \eqref{eq:pock-pd-v_exact} with the following: Thus, PDA iterations in~\eqref{eq:pock-pd-3}, for solving the saddle-point formulation, \nv{$\min_{\bxi,\bw}\max_{\by}$ $\cL(\bxi,\bw,\by)$}, of the distributed resource allocation problem in \eqref{eq:central_problem}, can be computed inexactly, but in \emph{decentralized} way for a time-varying connectivity network $\{\cG^t\}_{t\geq 0}$ provided that $\cR^k$ satisfying Assumption~\ref{assump:approximate-average} exists for $\{\cG^t\}_{t\geq 0}$.
+We call this inexact version of the \nv{linearized} PDA as Algorithm~DPDA-D and the node-specific computations of DPDA-D are displayed in Fig.~\ref{alg:PDDual} below. {Indeed, the iterate sequence $\{\bxi^k,\bv^k,\by^k\}_{k\geq 0}$ generated by Algorithm~DPDA-D is the same sequence generated by the recursion in \eqref{eq:inexact-rule-dual}, \eqref{eq:pock-pd-3-xi}, and \eqref{eq:pock-pd-3-y}.
+As emphasized previously, the sequence $\{\bw^k\}_{k\geq 0}$ will not be explicitly computed, instead we will use it in the analysis of the inexact algorithm.} Next, we discuss the existence of inexact average operators $\cR^k$ satisfying Assumption~\ref{assump:approximate-average} under various assumptions on time-varying network $\{\cG^t\}_{t\geq 0}$.